koito19960406/ZenSVI/README.md

 # ZenSVI

+**Primary Author:** [Koichi Ito](https://koichiito.com/) (National University of Singapore)

+ZenSVI is a comprehensive Python package for downloading, cleaning, and analyzing street view imagery.
+For more information about the package or to discuss potential collaborations, please visit my website at [koichiito.com](https://koichiito.com/).
+The source code is available on [GitHub](https://github.com/koito19960406/ZenSVI).

-This package is a one-stop solution for downloading, cleaning, analyzing street view imagery.
-Detailed documentation can be found [here](https://zensvi.readthedocs.io/en/latest/).
+This package is a one-stop solution for downloading, cleaning, and analyzing street view imagery, with comprehensive API documentation available at [zensvi.readthedocs.io](https://zensvi.readthedocs.io/en/latest/autoapi/index.html).

 ## Table of Contents